kljuni/Reps-Tracker-App/README.md

 # Getting started
 To get the app running locally:
 - Clone this repo
-- Move to /assets dir and create database with `sqlite3 training.db`
+- Move to /assets dir and create a database with `sqlite3 training.db` and then in sqlite `.databases`, after that exit the database
 - Install dependencies, in root execute `flutter pub get`
 - Have a virtual device running or a mobile device connected
 - Run the App `flutter run`